 SA Selective Availability.
-This is the name of the policy and the position estimates will fall within the surface of the sphere.
+This is the name of the policy and the implementation scheme by which unauthorized users of GPS will have their accuracy limited to estimates will fall within the surface of the sphere.

-2D RMS vertical.
+100 meters 2D RMS horizontal and 156 meters 2D RMS vertical.

 SEP Spherical Error Probability.
-The radius of a sphere such that 50% of the serial communication A system of sending bits of data on a single channel one after the other, rather than simultaneously.
+The radius of a sphere such that 50% of the position serial A system of sending bits of data on a single channel one after the other, rather communication than simultaneously.

 serial port A port in which each bit of information is brought in/out on a single channel.

 Serial ports are designed for devices that receive data one bit at a time.

-signal to noise level GPS signals with SNRs that do not meet the mask criteria are considered unusable.
+signal to noise GPS signals with SNRs that do not meet the mask criteria are considered level unusable.